mahdiidarabi/ctf-buidl-guidl/README.md

 The minter address is an HD account with "m/44'/60'/0'/0/12" derivation path and with default mnemonic of Hardhat.

-We do the exact thing like challenge 4 deploy script to find minter address and secret key and then sign the requined message.
+We do the exact thing like challenge 4 deploy script to find minter address and secret key and then sign the required message.

 The solution is at deploy/004_deploy_ctfchallenge4.ts file.